What’s Behind Your Pasta Cravings? Top 5 Explanations Revealed

 What Deficiency Causes Carb Cravings?

-Before we talk about specific nutrients you’re missing let’s discuss the ‘Big Picture’ reason you’re craving carbs.
+Before we discuss specific nutrients you’re missing, let’s discuss the ‘Big Picture’ reason you’re craving carbs.

-Of course there are other valid reasons you crave carbs.
+Of course, there are other valid reasons why you crave carbs.
 But for the most part, we can summarize carb cravings for pasta as occurring for one main reason:

 You are Energy Deficient.

-Your body lacks energy so it craves carbs.
-Carbohydrates contain a lot of energy your body can easily digest and rapidly use as fuel.
+Your body lacks energy, so it craves carbohydrates.
+Carbohydrates contain a lot of energy that your body can easily digest and rapidly use as fuel.

 Just think about any other type of craving.
 Let’s use ‘water’ as an example.

 When you are thirsty, what do you crave?
-You probably crave a liquid of some sorts, right?
+You probably desire a liquid of some sort, right?

-Of course it’s possible that you crave a sugary soda too.
-And you might say, “Well, sodas dehydrate me so why would I crave sodas when I am thirsty?”
+Of course, you may crave a sugary soda, too.
+And you might say, “Well, sodas dehydrate me, so why would I crave sodas when thirsty?”

 I hope you realize soda companies spend millions of dollars trying to trick your mind and body into thinking soda hydrates you!

-For the most part however, you crave what your body is lacking.
+For the most part, however, you crave what your body lacks.

 • You crave water or juice when you’re lacking enough water in your body